Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Calling.Server/tests/samples/Sample1_CreateCall.md

 ## Make a call to a phone number recipient

-To make a Call, call the `CreateCall` or `CreateCallAsync` function from the `CallClient`.
+To make a call, call the `CreateCall` or `CreateCallAsync` function from the `CallClient`.
 The returned value is `CreateCallResponse` objects that contains the created Call's Id if succeed, else throws a RequestFailedException.

 ```C# Snippet:Azure_Communication_Call_Tests_CreateCall
 CreateCallResponse createCallResponse = callClient.CreateCall(